-All new first-year and transfer students must verify their initial COVID-19 vaccination status through the Admissions tab in myRedDragon.
+Previously, all new first-year and transfer students were required to verify their initial COVID-19 vaccination status through the Admissions tab in myRedDragon.

-New students seeking a medical or religious exemption from the COVID-19 vaccine requirement are required to submit the appropriate forms through myRedDragon.
+New students seeking a medical or religious exemption from the COVID-19 vaccine requirement previously were required to submit appropriate forms through myRedDragon.

 All students should be aware of possible COVID-19 symptoms, including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting or diarrhea.

 Any students who have any symptoms of COVID-19 should contact Student Health Service at 607-753-4811 on the first day they are ill, even if symptoms are mild.
 This applies to students who are fully vaccinated and exempt students.
 If you are experiencing COVID-19 symptoms, the university strongly encourages not attending class or any social gathering unless your symptoms have cleared or you have received negative test results.